-For patients suffering from advanced arthritis associated chronic knee pain, and looking for a non-surgical alternative, look no further.
-MIVA Medical offers innovative, minimally invasive treatments for chronic knee pain related to Osteoarthritis.
+For patients suffering from advanced arthritis associated recurring knee pain, and looking for a non-surgical alternative, look no further.
+MIVA Medical offers innovative, minimally invasive treatments for osteoarthritis knee pain related to Osteoarthritis.

 What is an arteriogram with intervention and how does it work?

 “Arterio” means artery, and “Gram” is a word that means picture.
 We access your arteries using a tiny needle and thread a wire through the needle to access your arterial system.
 Using ultrasound and Xray guidance we make maps of your arteries using a dye that is injected into them.
 We can see which vessels of the knee are affected and identify where to target the treatment.
 This procedure is performed under moderate sedation.

 Frequently Asked Questions

 Is MIVA the right place for Genicular Artery Embolization GAE treatment?

 The decision regarding whether to treat the chronic pain in your knee joint related to OA with GAE starts with a clinical evaluation and review of imaging.
 Patients who have not had improvement despite conservative measures such as weight loss program, physical therapy, NSAIDs such as Naproxen, and/or knee injections may be a suitable candidate for GAE, especially if they are not a surgical candidate due to comorbidities or desire a non-surgical option.

 Is it possible to get back up on my feet quickly?